mcyork/snowdisc/README.md

 4. Push your changes to your fork
 5. Submit a pull request to the main repository

-Please ensure your code adheres to the project's coding standards and include tests for new features.
+Please ensure your code adheres to the project's coding standards.

+## TODO

+- output file type/name
+- whatever comes up :)

 ## License